-The estimated biomass trajectory for each region and for the entire IO is shown in Figure 31 and Figure 32 for the base-case analysis.
+For the base model, the estimated biomass trajectory for each region and for the entire IO is shown in Figure 31 and Figure 32.
 Adult and total biomass is estimated to have declined rapidly since the late 1980s.
 This trend is largely driven by the decline in biomass within regions 2, 3 and 5 - historically these regions accounted for the most of the IO biomass.
+Total biomass is estimated to have reached historically low levels in 2008-09 but has recovered slightly over the last two years.